St Edward's College: Motto

-The school's traditional motto was 'Viriliter Age', or 'Act Manfully/Courageously'.
-However, since the admission of girls into the college, this has been changed to 'Courage Through Faith', based on the spirit, rather than the letter of Psalm 27.
+The school's traditional motto was Viriliter Age, or "Act Manfully/Courageously".
+However, since the admission of girls into the college, this has been changed to "Courage Through Faith", based on the spirit, rather than the letter of Psalm 27.

 Rugby tradition

 During the Second World War, the pupils were evacuated to Llanelli, Wales.
 The game of rugby was already played before the war but when the pupils returned from Llanelli the tradition of playing rugby began in earnest.
 In particular, this period established the tradition of St. Edward's playing Union, rather than League, rugby.
 Since then, the school has produced rugby stars such as England internationals Mike Slemen, Ted Rudd and Kyran Bracken.

-In the mid-1960s the 1st XV side went unbeaten for 3 years and won many sevens competitions.
+In the mid-1960s the 1st XV side went unbeaten for three years and won many sevens competitions.

-The under 16 team of 2004-5 won the Liverpool St Helens U16 Floodlit Cup and recently embarked on a tour of New Zealand where it became the first team to score against Auckland Grammar School in almost two years.
+The under 16 team of 2004–2005 won the Liverpool St Helens U16 Floodlit Cup and recently embarked on a tour of New Zealand where it became the first team to score against Auckland Grammar School in almost two years.

-The under 18 7s squad of 2011 reached the last sixteen of the National Schools Sevens held at Rossyln Park beating opposition such as Ellesmere College and also secured wins at Birkenhead and Ampleforth sevens.
+The under-18 sevens squad of 2011 reached the last sixteen of the National Schools Sevens held at Rossyln Park beating opposition such as Ellesmere College and also secured wins at Birkenhead and Ampleforth sevens.

 Annual celebrations

 The whole college meets three times a year in the Liverpool Metropolitan Cathedral.
 In October it is to celebrate the feast of Edward the Confessor, the saint the college is named after.
-A mass is held within the cathedral and attendance is compulsory for all pupils and staff members.
+A mass is held at the cathedral.

-In December, the college meets again at the Cathedral to celebrate a Christmas service.
-This is the annual Christmas Carol Concert in which prefects read passages from the bible surrounding the nativity story, and Christmas Carols are sung.
-Once again, attendance is compulsory for all pupils and staff members.
+In December, the college meets at the Cathedral to celebrate a Christmas service.

-In March, the college meets once again at the cathedral for Founder's Day.
-This is the annual prize giving day where awards are given for students who have excelled in subjects, along with the distribution of AS and A Level results.
-Again attendance is compulsory for pupils and staff and the guest speaker is normally an Old Edwardian who has been successful at their work (e.g., Chairman of an international company).
+In March, the college meets at the cathedral for Founder's Day.
+This is the annual prize-giving day.

 Rankings

-In 2009, the College achieved the second-best GCSE results for comprehensive schools in Liverpool, and the best for co-educational comprehensive schools - the league table for Liverpool is dominated by faith schools.
+In 2009, the College achieved the second-best GCSE results for comprehensive schools in Liverpool, and the best for co-educational comprehensive schools – the league table for Liverpool is dominated by faith schools.
 At A level, results are still good but fifth in Liverpool.
 The A-Level results of 2018 showed that 99.7% of all results were at a pass-rate.

-Alumni
+Notable alumni

 Former pupils are referred to as Old Edwardians.
 Noted Old Edwardians include: